Oscar011291/critical-glossary/README.md

 # Critical Glossary Translation Project

-This project is a translation for the [critical gaming glossary](http://critical-gaming.com/critical-glossary/).
+This project is a translation of the [critical gaming glossary](http://critical-gaming.com/critical-glossary/).
 It consists of several parts: The language file that contains the structured translation data, and the generator which is a small app that creates